Advanced CSS Units & Functions¶

 - Advanced Units (Builder) — Unit picker UI, field behavior, and supported formats

-- Design Variables (CSS Reference) — How design variables differ from CSS custom properties
+- Design Variables (CSS Reference) — How design variables differ from CSS custom properties and when to use each

 - Design System Workflow — Using variables and functions in a systematic design approach